corejourney/core-blog/content/ebooks-h.md

 tags = ["🧑Personal", "🚶‍♀️Lifestyle", "😎Opinion"]
 +++

+#### Edit 2025/03/11: minor grammar + format corrections.

 One annoying trend in the technology age is the push for everything to be done online.
-Here's why I still prefer buying physical books rather than buying technically cheaper e-books.
+This has now extended to books.
+Here's why I still prefer physical copies of books even if they're more expensive.

 ![library](/pics/library.JPG)